CBOE dark for much of day due to software glitch

 This week’s incidents make investors feel not only less confident about the market but that there is not always a level playing field for them, said Rick Meckler, president of hedge fund LibertyView Capital Management LLC in Jersey City, New Jersey.

-Additional reporting by Sarah N. Lynch and Rachelle Younglai in Washington, Jennifer Ablan Herb Lash and Caroline Valetkevitch in New York, Tom Polansek in Chicago, and Angela Moon in Las Vegas.; Writing by Ann Saphir; Editing by Alden Bentley, Andrew Hay, Bob Burgdorfer and Dan Grebler
+Additional reporting by Sarah N. Lynch and Rachelle Younglai in Washington, Jennifer Ablan Herb Lash and Caroline Valetkevitch in New York, Tom Polansek in Chicago, and Angela Moon in Las Vegas.; Writing by Ann Saphir; Editing by Alden Bentley, Andrew Hay, Bob Burgdorfer, Dan Grebler and Paul Simao